practicalli/clojure-web-services/wip-integrant.md

   ([profile] (environment-prep! profile) (ig-repl/go)))
 ```

-Rather than using a arity based polymorphic function, use the `&` variable arity syntax and use `or` to use the argument or `:develop` profile
+Rather than using a arity based polymorphic function, use the `&` variable arity syntax and use `or` to use the argument or `:dev` profile

 ```clojure
 (defn go-redux